DavidPav123/Screenshot-Taker/README.md

 # Screenshot-Taker
-A python script to take screenshots of a specified area of the computers screen name the images
+A python script to take screenshots of a specified area of the computers screen and name the images with a unique and iterable name

 Steps for use: